-The Cremorne Reserve offers beautiful views of the harbour whilst giving your the opportunity to step out of the city for a while and enjoy Sydney away from the big attractions and the noise of the city centre.
+The Cremorne Reserve has some of the best views in Sydney of the harbour.
+Plus, it gives you the opportunity to step out of the city for a while and enjoy Sydney away from the big attractions and the noise of the city centre.

 9.)
-The city centre from the Sydney Tower Eye
+Sydney Tower Eye

 For a fantastic aerial view of the city, you can’t beat the Sydney Tower Eye.
 It’s one of the highest and best views in Sydney from high above.